Mercy and Kindness

 Recently, I was talking with a friend about upper-level management in the corporate workplace.
 My friend expressed his commitment to create a culture within his company that values people for more than just their performance and production, helps each one develop to their full potential, values relationships and works to keep them healthy, and values both doing the right things and doing things right.

 This is a season for me to think deeply about what really matters.
-I’m involved with churches that worship in different ways—music styles, what goes on in their meetings, the kind of preaching and teaching, other church activities—there’s such a variety!
+I’m involved with churches that worship in many different ways—music styles, what goes on in their meetings, the kind of preaching and teaching, other church activities—there’s such a variety!
 God is pleased with any and all of it if it represents lives that show honesty, kindness and mercy, care for the disadvantaged, concern for those on the outside, and right relationships.
 That’s the measure I’m putting up against my own life.

 O people, the Lord has told you what is good, and this is what he requires of you: to do what is right, to love mercy, and to walk humbly with your God.
 (Micah 6:8 NLT)